Thirtynader/Guardian-Trader-Pro-MT5-Expert-Advisor/README.md

 ![Guardian Trader Pro Screenshot 1](Screenshot-GT-215-01.png)
 ![Guardian Trader Pro Screenshot 2](Screenshot-GT-New-02.png)

+# Guardian Trader Pro - MetaTrader 5 Expert Advisor
 ## 📋 Overview

 Guardian Trader Pro is a powerful trading assistant that helps you manage risk precisely by calculating optimal lot sizes based on your stop loss and risk percentage.
 With a modern, intuitive interface, it simplifies position sizing and trade execution.

-# Guardian Trader Pro - MetaTrader 5 Expert Advisor

-## 🎯 Overview
-Guardian Trader Pro is a professional money management expert advisor for MetaTrader 5 with an advanced visual interface for precise risk management and trade execution.

 ---